dotnet/AspNetCore.Docs/aspnetcore/security/authentication/index.md

 ### Challenge

 An authentication challenge is the action an authentication scheme takes when an unauthenticated user requests an endpoint that requires authentication.
-For example, to access a restricted resource.
+An authentication challenge is issued, for example, on a request to a restricted resource.
 Authentication challenge examples include:

 * Cookie authentication scheme redirecting the user to a login page.
 * The JWT bearer scheme returning a 401 result.